infracost/docs/docs/features/cli_commands.md

 #### Notes

-Usually no extra setup is needed for handling:
+Usually no extra setup is needed for handling the following on your local development machines.
+For CI/CD, see the corresponding pages.
 - **Private modules** see [this page](/docs/features/terraform_modules/) for more details.
 - **Terragrunt** see [this page](/docs/features/terragrunt/) for more details.
 - **Terraform Cloud/Enterprise** see [this page](/docs/integrations/terraform_cloud_enterprise/#running-infracost-on-local-dev-machines) for more details.